Dragon Eye Congee: Production

 The film was produced by veteran Taiwanese director Lee Hsing of Lee's Production Ltd (李行工作室有限公司), who came out of retirement to produce his first film in 20 years (since 1984), funding NT$2 million.
 The director of the film is Allen Chang Kuo-Fu, the winner of the Golden Horse Award Best Short Film in 2000.

 Festival

-The film was nominated for five categories at the inaugural Asian Festival of First Films 2005, held in Singapore.
+The film was nominated for five categories, including Best Film/Best Director, Best Actress, and Best Screenplay at the inaugural Asian Festival of First Films 2005, held in Singapore.
 The film was screened at the Golden Horse Film Festival in 2005.